Yaw-Dev/Yaw-Dev/README.md

 ## Hi there 👋
 I'm Nikos, an 18 year old dude from Greece.
-- Learning C & Python
+- Mostly experienced in Python but also worked with C, Java, Javascript & Lua.
-- Interested in Javascript & C#
+- Interested in Web Automation and Cyber Security.

 **💻 Studying @ The University of Thessaly (UTH)**